-In total Epic Games has set aside $40 million in prize money for the Fortnite World Cup, of which $10 million will be awarded over 10 weeks during the qualifying stage and $30 million will be reserved for those players who qualify for the New York City final.
-The solo champion will bag a record-breaking $3 million prize, making the winners’ purses in some of the biggest individual sporting events in the world look like small change in comparison.
+In total Epic Games had set aside $40 million in prize money for the Fortnite World Cup, of which $10 million was awarded over 10 weeks during the qualifying stage and $30 million were reserved for the players who qualified for the New York City final.
+The $3 million prize for the solo winner was certain to make some headlines, as it makes the winners’ purses in some of the biggest individual sporting events in the world look like small change in comparison.

 As the following chart illustrates, you could win the Tour de France, the Hawaii Ironman, the New York Marathon and the Masters Tournament in Augusta and still walk (or limp) away a poorer person than the world’s best Fortnite player.
 The tournament is part of Epic Games’ campaign of making Fortnite the most lucrative game in esports